arushisharmaa/energy-project-1/README.md

 pip install unlzw numpy

-3. Run the cache simulator

-python simulator.py
+3. Make sure you have the right permissions for the run.sh file.

+chmod +x run.sh

+4. Run the file to get the output for the 15 trace files.

+ ./run.sh

 ## Usage